-There are numerous cases where people have complained about the Raid controller not recognizing the drives, but there is nothing to be frown upon.
+There are numerous cases where people have complained about the Raid controller not recognizing the drives, but there is nothing to be frowned upon.
 This issue is completely curable.
 Every problem comes with many solutions, the same goes for this issue.
 In this guide firstly, you will get to know the reasons behind the problem of the Raid controller not recognizing the drives, once you have known all the reasons, then you will have a list of solutions in line.
 You just need to stick to the guide and follow all the methods carefully to kick the issue out of your Mac.

 Nothing happens without a back story.
 The same goes for this dilemma where the Raid controller has stopped detecting drives.
 The Raid controller may have many reasons for not working properly.
 Many people report different reasons for this trouble.
 This logical arrangement of physical drives in a RAID array is susceptible to errors often caused by hardware/software failure and human errors.
-After a study of multiple cases, these are some of the most common reasons behind Raid controller not recognizing the drives:
+After a study of multiple cases, these are some of the most common reasons behind the Raid controller not recognizing the drives:

 The purpose of knowing the reasons behind the dilemma is that you make sure to avoid them in the future.